Swiss adopt new EU sanctions on Russia, allow oil payments | Headlines

 The government said that it had made two new exceptions with respect to transactions related to agricultural products and oil supplies to third countries, which the EU has as well, in order to avoid any disruptions in payment channels.
 "The new measures primarily concern a ban on buying, importing or transporting gold and gold products from Russia.
 Services in connection with these goods are also prohibited," a government statement https://www.admin.ch/gov/en/start/documentation/media-releases.msg-id-89874.html said.

-It said Switzerland was committed to tackling the global food and energy crisis, noting that none of the measures against Russia were directed against the trade in agricultural or food products between third countries and Russia.
+It added that none of the measures against Russia were directed against the trade in agricultural or food products between third countries and Russia.
 "To avoid disruption to payment channels, the Federal Council (cabinet) has made two new exceptions with respect to transactions related to agricultural products and oil supplies to third countries, as has the EU," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)